tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 you are.

 [**Key point**]
-But if you think it's best to coast through life, responding instinctively rather than consciously to whatever it throws at you, you will not appreciate having your spiritual portrait.
+If you prefer to just coast through life, responding instinctively rather than consciously to whatever it throws at you, you will not appreciate having your spiritual portrait.